koa211/time-travel-giakhoal/zine/intro.md

 ﻿# Issue 1 — Introduction

 Welcome to our time machine.
-We'll experiment boldly and draft quickly.
+We'll prioritize clarity, consistency, and reader guidance.